altayaydemir/altay-dot-wtf/data/notes/transparent-businesses.md

   - business
 ---

 If I start a company one day, I'd love it to be as transparent as possible.
 Not only internal, also for the audience.
 It's a great way of establishing trust.
 Leaves no room manipulation.
-Shows that you are a real human.
+Shows that you are a human.
 Boosts my sympathy for small businesses.

 Developing in the open is a way to do that: